Backlight Bleed Test & Screen Bleeding Test Android

 Is backlight bleed normal?

-Yes, some backlight bleed is normal on many screens, especially IPS panels.
-It’s part of how they’re made.
+Yes, some backlight bleed is normal on many screens, especially IPS panels, and mild backlight bleed usually doesn’t affect regular use.

 How to tell the difference between backlight bleed and IPS glow?

-Backlight bleed stays fixed in one spot; IPS glow moves when you change your viewing angle.
+Backlight bleed stays fixed in one spot; IPS glow moves when you change your viewing angle, and an IPS glow test can make the difference clearer.

 What does a backlight show?